helje5/dockSwiftOnARM/README.md

 This version extends the previous work by:

-1. adding targets for armv7 (with armv6 to come shortly, hopefully)
+1. adding targets for armv7 and armv6
 2. incorporating Swift 5.0
 3. creating a complete runtime library which can be used with Docker containers or natively to provide swift applications with precisely the libraries they were originally compiled with.